levinhein/KD-MISC_single-cell-meta-analysis/README.md

 # KD-MISC_single-cell-meta-analysis
 Analysis scripts for the manuscript "Single-cell Meta-analysis Of Neutrophil Activation in Kawasaki Disease and Multi-system Inflammatory Syndrome in Children"

+NOTE: No novel code/scripts are generated from our analysis.
+All codes used are adopted from the corresponding packages used.

 # Folder Structure

 # 1. Processing, Integration, Annotation, Re-Clustering